Our book about Valuable Agile Retrospectives has been published!

 Actions they proposed were to have lunch sessions where team members presented what they had done in earlier projects, including how they did it.
 It helped the people on team to get to know each other.
 Gradually the culture changed, it became ok to try things and to be open on things that you didn’t know (yet) how to do them.
 The team members started stimulating each other to ask for help, and to offer to help each other, now they were really becoming a team!
 Learning became important, and stories that were finished were celebrated.

-The 5 times why retrospective makes the root causes visible
+The five times why retrospective makes the root causes visible

 The five times why retrospective is one of the exercises that you can use to get benefits out of doing retrospectives.
 All exercises are described in detail in Getting Value out of Agile Retrospectives, the pocket book that Luis Gonçalves and I have written.